galaxyproject/training-material/topics/statistics/tutorials/classification_regression/tutorial.md

 - How visualizations can be used to analyze predictions?
 objectives:
 - Explain the types of supervised machine learning - classification and regression.
-- Learn how to make predictions using the training and test data.
+- Learn how to make predictions using the training and test dataset.
 - Visualize the predictions.
 time_estimation: '1H'
 key_points: